Welcome and thank you for your interest in the President's Awards at the 2019 Alaska Federation of Natives Convention.

 - The Convention Committee will consider only those nominees who meet the criteria.

-- The sponsor is responsible for the winner’s travel, hotel, per diem and other expenses for travel to the AFN Annual Convention.
-It is recommended that the winner(s) be present at the Convention during the presentation of awards.
+- The Organizer (you) are responsible for the nominee’s travel, hotel, per diem, or any expenses for travel to the AFN Annual Convention should they be selected as a winner.
+It is recommended that the winning nominee be present at the Convention on Saturday, October 19, 2019 at the Carlson Center in Fairbanks, Alaska.

-Roger Lang Youth Leadership — Named for the late Roger Lang, former AFN President, who encouraged young people to expand their horizons and challenge themselves to become future leaders.
-Nominees must be young men of high school age or students in college, who demonstrate leadership qualities.
+Lu Young Youth Leadership – Named for the late Lu Young, who encouraged young people to expand their horizons and challenge themselves to become future leaders.
+Nominee must be a young woman of high school age or a college student who demonstrates leadership qualities.

 Citizen of the Year — Native person who has demonstrated strong commitment, dedication, and service to the Alaska Native Community and to Rural Alaska (Nominated & selected by the AFN Board of Directors).